HomeIRA Hot TopicsIRA TrainingIRA Manual Order

 "The IRS releases substantial Cost of Living Adjustment to IRAs for 2024".
 See tables below.

-Including 2023 Cost of Living Adjustments, New Federal Withholding Requirements (W-4R) and the Newly Enacted SECURE Act 2.0 effective January 1, 2023, Distributions to beneficiaries and much, much more!
-Registration is now open through www.bankwebinars.com
+Including 2024 Cost of Living Adjustments, New Federal Withholding Requirements (W-4R) and the Newly Enacted SECURE Act 2.0 effective January 1, 2023, Distributions to beneficiaries and much, much more!
+An electronic version of the IRA Training Manual (the Red Book) will be included in the price.
+Registration is now open through your State Banking Association or by accessing the link below:

 SECURE Act 2.0 signed into law December 29, 2022